pravinpatrike/GenAI_assignment1/README.md

-# Sentiment Analysis Exercise 1
+# GenAI Exercise 1 : Sentiment Analysis

 ## Overview
 This project demonstrates a basic implementation of sentiment analysis using natural language processing (NLP) techniques.
 The notebook explores data preprocessing, feature extraction, and model evaluation for classifying sentiments in text data.